Juhan Smuul

 Juhan Smuul (18 February 1922 – 13 April 1971) was an Estonian writer.
 Until 1954 he used the given name Johannes Schmuul.
+Smuul was one of the most recognized writers in Soviet Estonia and was a member of the Central Committee of the Communist Party of Estonia, a deputy of the Supreme Soviet of the Soviet Union and the Supreme Soviet of the Estonian SSR, chairman of the Estonian Writers' Union, secretary of the board of the Union of Soviet Writers.

 Career

-Smuul was born in Koguva village on the island of Muhu to Jüri and Ruudu Schmuul (née Tuulik).
-He had three older sisters: Salme, Linda, and Liisa and one younger sister, Aliide, as well as six half-siblings from his father's first marriage.
+Smuul was born in the village of Koguva on the island of Muhu to Jüri Schmuul (1863–1940) and Ruudu Schmuul (née Tuulik, 1882–1969).
+He had three older sisters: Salme, Linda, and Liisa, and one younger sister, Aliide, as well as six half-siblings from his father's first marriage.
+His cousins were writers Jüri and Ülo Tuulik.

-He wrote several novels, often based on life in his native island.
+He wrote several novels, often based on life on his native island of Muhu.
 He also authored several travelogues.
-His most famous is The Frozen Book (Jäine raamat), about a Soviet expedition to Antarctica.
+His best-known work is The Frozen Book (Jäine raamat), about a Soviet expedition to Antarctica.
 Smuul also wrote four screenplays.
 They are: